 When Sir Robert Francis published Freedom to Speak Up, he recommended primary care be reviewed separately.
-NHS England with contributions from stakeholders drafted whistleblowing policy guidance specifically for primary care.
+After a period of consultation with staff working in primary care, which ended in May 2016, Freedom to Speak Up guidance for primary care was produced.

-On 1 April 2016, NHS England became a ‘prescribed person’ under the Public Interest Disclosure Order 1999, meaning primary care service staff working at GP surgeries, opticians, pharmacies and dental practices, can raise concerns about inappropriate activity directly.
+On 1 April 2016, NHS England became a ‘prescribed person’ under the Public Interest Disclosure Order 1999, meaning primary care service staff working at GP surgeries, opticians, pharmacies and dental practices, can raise concerns about inappropriate activity directly through the following ways:

 The intention is that the guidance should be used specifically by primary care organisations to review their policies and procedures on staff raising concerns about safety.